kevinhwang91/nvim-bqf/README.md

 ## Features

-- Magic window make your eyes comfortable
+- Toggle quickfix window with magic window keep your eyes comfortable
-- Extend built-in context of quickfix
+- Extend built-in context of quickfix to build an eye friendly highlighting at preview
-- Fix some annoying bugs of quickfix
-- Support convenient actions inside quickfix window
+- Support convenient actions inside quickfix window, see [Function table](#function-table) below
+- Support built-in buffer for preview perfectly
-- Fast start time, compare with others lua plugins
+- Fast start time compare with others lua plugins, which almost only spend time on `lua require`
+- Using signs to filter the items of quickfix window
-- Integrate [fzf](https://github.com/junegunn/fzf) as a filter in quickfix window
+- Integrate [fzf](https://github.com/junegunn/fzf) as a picker/filter in quickfix window

 ## TODO

-- [x] Batch filter items with signs
 - [ ] Provide statusline for information
 - [ ] Find a better way to list history and switch to one
 - [ ] Provide some useful functions to users